Kuala Penyu District

 The Kuala Penyu District (Daerah Kuala Penyu) is an administrative district in the Malaysian state of Sabah, part of the Interior Division which includes the districts of Beaufort, Keningau, Kuala Penyu, Nabawan, Sipitang, Tambunan and Tenom.
 The capital of the district is in Kuala Penyu Town.

+Etymology

+The district called Kuala Penyu was not originate from the area being a primary landing site for the marine animal but rather it derived from a group stones forming types of "Turtle" (Penyu) situated at river bank or Kuala.

 History

-Kuala Penyu was declared as full district in the year 1975 and established as focal point for administrative and business centre.
-This district call as Kuala Penyu - derived from a group stones forming types of "Turtle" or call penyu situated at river bank or Kuala (in Malay).
-In early 60's this area was popularly known as "sitompok" whereby it refers to a group of stones.
+Kuala Penyu was declared as full district in the year 1975 after being a sub-district of Beaufort District.
+The district was also established as focal point for administrative and business centre.
+In early 60s this area was popularly known as "Sitompok" whereby it refers to a group of stones.

 Demographics

 The population of the Kuala Penyu district according to the last census in the year 2010 is 18,958 inhabitants and consists mainly of Kadazan or Dusun Tatana, which make up the largest ethnic group.
 There are also a significant number of illegal immigrants from the nearby southern Philippines, mainly from Sulu Archipelago and Mindanao which are not included in the population statistics.